A National Epidemic: Meth Use and Production Reaches New Heights in America’s Heartland

 For years, the use of Crystal Meth in Midwest America has been reaching epic proportions.
-But how do we go about stopping it?
+But how do we go about stopping meth use and production?

 Over the past several years, the central states in the US have seen an epidemic hit their streets and neighborhoods.
 Families are being torn apart and homes are being destroyed at alarming rates.
 This problem isn’t confined to the Midwest by any means, but it seems to stem from that general area.
 In basements, garages, attics and mobile homes all across Middle America, the production of Crystal Methamphetamine has reached heights that the FBI and the DEA can only scratch the surface of.
 And it doesn’t seem to be slowing down.